Skip to main content

 Managing Potential Side Effects

-Side effects associated with are typically dose-dependent and often result from levels that exceed the intended physiological range.
+Side effects associated with female testosterone therapy are typically dose-dependent and often result from levels that exceed the intended physiological range.
 They are manageable through careful dose titration.
 The goal is to provide enough testosterone to resolve symptoms without causing unwanted androgenic effects.
 Understanding these potential effects is part of an informed clinical conversation.

 Effective hormonal optimization seeks a therapeutic equilibrium where benefits are maximized and side effects are minimized through precise, data-informed dosing.